sonukry/test-map-app/README.md

 # Test Map App

-A basic app to test MongoDB Geo-Spatial queries
+A basic app to test MongoDB Geo-Spatial queries.
+This is a work-in-progress.

 [http://test-map-app.herokuapp.com](http://test-map-app.herokuapp.com)